Jerry Rosburg gets his head coaching chance after 40 years | KRDO

 “I’m not trying to build a resume,” Rosburg said.
 “I haven’t had a resume for 15, 17 years.
 I haven’t needed one.
 So I’m not trying to enhance any kind of reputation that I may or may not have.”

-Rosburg served as the Ravens’ special teams coordinator from 2008-18, and Baltimore coach John Harbaugh said he was thrilled Rosburg was finally getting this opportunity.

-“I always believed Jerry Rosburg would’ve been, could’ve been, can be a great head coach,” Harbaugh said.
-“He and I, we were shoulder-to-shoulder really in everything we did here all those years.
-Just a great football man, great leader, has every quality, every trait for it.”

-In addition to shaking up his staff, Rosburg met with two players whose actions off the field exacerbated the embarrassment of the team’s 51-14 loss to the Rams on Christmas that prompted team CEO Greg Penner to fire Hackett.
+Rosburg also met with two players whose actions off the field exacerbated the embarrassment of the team’s 51-14 loss to the Rams on Christmas that prompted team CEO Greg Penner to make Hackett just the second rookie head coach since 1978 not to make it through his first season.

 Left guard Dalton Risner shoved backup QB Brett Rypien when he misunderstood Rypien’s plea for the O-line to help quarterback Russell Wilson to his feet following sacks.
 The two later hugged it out.